Exploring the Effect of Explanation Content and Format on User Comprehension and Trust in Healthcare: Methodology

 Figure \ref{fig:structure} illustrates the experimental design of Studies 1 and 2, which were identical in this regard.
 The participants were split such that 50\% assessed \AR{SC} versus \AR{OC} explanations (i.e. addressing \textbf{RQ1a}, \textbf{RQ2a} and \textbf{RQ3a}) and 50\% assessed \AR{SC} versus \AR{OT} explanations (i.e. addressing \textbf{RQ1b}, \textbf{RQ2b} and \textbf{RQ3b}).
 We then split the twenty vignettes into one vignette for demonstration to all participants, ten vignettes presenting low risk patients and nine vignettes presenting high risk patients (as defined earlier), to ensure that all participants received one low and one high risk for each of the explanations that they examined.
 We then further split the high and low risk sets into two (giving High Risk Sets A and B, and Low Risk Sets A and B) so that all vignettes were presented evenly.
 Further, the four vignette sets for each participant were presented in random order to ensure there was no ordering bias.

 \paragraph{Participant Recruitment} For Study 1, we aimed to recruit 100 participants from the general population, who were over 18 and spoke English via the online research platform Prolific\footnote{Prolific (\url{https://www.prolific.com} ) was chosen for its superior data quality when compared with other platforms \cite{Peer_22}.}.
 Upon completion, the participants were paid an average of \$4.50 for their time based on the platform’s standard reimbursement rates of \$21.20 per hour.
 Data collection was anonymous during Study 1.
 In Study 2, we aimed to recruit at least 50 students in medicine from UK-based universities.
 The potential participants were approached via student mailing lists, and were invited via a link to the survey in an email, which also contained the participant information sheet with details about the study.
 All students were at least 18 years of age and English-speaking as they were attending university in the UK.
-At the end of Study 2, participants were asked to provide their university email address, to which we sent a £10 voucher for the online retailer Amazon to reimburse them .\footnote{The anonymised and pseudononymised data will be shared via Zenodo (\url{https://zenodo.org} ) on acceptance.}
+At the end of Study 2, participants were asked to provide their university email address, to which we sent a £10 voucher for the online retailer Amazon to reimburse them .\footnote{The anonymised data is available at \url{https://zenodo.org/records/16901820}.}

 \ar{Participation in both studies was voluntary.
 Participants were asked to provide informed consent after reading an information sheet and they could withdraw at any time prior to completion, simply by closing the survey window, with their data deleted permanently.
 We informed the participants that once they had completed the survey, they could no longer withdraw and we would keep their data.
 All the participant responses were anonymised once payment was made (i.e.~we deleted their e-mail addresses from the dataset).
 We received ethics approval from the institution leading these studies.}